-A variety of habitats provide homes for more than 900 species of birds, or 10% of the world’s total.
-They range from the ostrich – farmed in the Oudtshoorn district of the Western Cape, but seen in the wild mostly in the north of the country – through such striking species as the hornbills to the ubiquitous LBJs (Little Brown Jobs).
+A variety of habitats provide homes for more than 900 species of birdlife or 10% of the world’s total.
+They range from the ostrich – farmed in the Oudtshoorn district of the Western Cape but seen in the wild mostly in the north of the country – through such striking species as the hornbills to the ubiquitous LBJs (Little Brown Jobs).
 South Africa is truly blessed with extraordinary birdlife

 The beautiful blue crane is South Africa’s national bird; the crowned crane is probably the flashiest of the three with its unmistakable prominent crest.

-Among its larger bird species South Africa has several eagles and vultures.
-The most colourful birds include kingfishers, bee-eaters, sunbirds, the exquisite lilac breasted roller, and the Knysna and purple-crested turacos.
+Among its larger birdlife, South Africa has several eagles and vultures.
+The most colourful birds include kingfishers, bee-eaters, sunbirds, the exquisite lilac-breasted roller, and the Knysna and purple-crested turacos.